microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     terraform workspace new "az-walkthrough-dev-$USER" || terraform workspace select "az-walkthrough-dev-$USER"
     ```

-    > **IMPORTANT!** Setting up your own Terraform dev workspace is crucial.
-It shields others from any of the Terraform commands you will run hereafter.
+    > **IMPORTANT!** Setting up your own Terraform dev workspace is critically important.
+It's a strong step towards shielding other deployed environments from any of the Terraform commands you will run hereafter.
 Always check your workspace before running 'terraform apply'.

-1. **From the az-walkthrough-module directory, execute the following commands to run a template and orchestrate a deployment.**
+1. **From the az-walkthrough-cit directory, execute the following commands to run the template and orchestrate a deployment.**

     ```bash
-    # Ensure that the current workspace is az-hw-scratch-$USER.
+    # Ensure that the current workspace is az-walkthrough-dev-$USER.
     terraform workspace show

     # See what terraform will try to deploy without actually deploying.
     terraform plan

-    # Run Azure Hello World From Scratch CIT to execute a deployment.
+    # Run az-walkthrough-cit to execute a deployment.
-    terraform apply
+    terraform apply -auto-approve

-    # Preview resolved infrastructure configuration
+    # Preview newly resolved output of the deployed infrastructure
     terraform output -json
     ```

-NOTE: If errors arise from either of the above commands, we recommend deleting the .terraform directory created from running terraform init.
-Once deleted, re-run terraform init and then the above commands to continue with this walkthrough.

 1. **Validate Infrastructure Deployed Successfully**

     * Login to the Azure Portal.
     * Search for "Resource Group" to find the Resource Group menu.
-    * Find and Select the name of the Resource Group created from running the Azure Hello World From Scratch CIT.
+    * Find and Select the name of the Resource Group created from running the Azure Walkthrough CIT.
     * Select the App Service created from running the template.
     * Select the "overview" tab.
     * Wait for the App Service "URL" link to display itself from within the menu and then visit the link.

         <image src="https://user-images.githubusercontent.com/10041279/67352169-df899e80-f514-11e9-904a-fe31b91d1ccb.png" width="460"/>

+## Experiencing errors?

+If you're having trouble, the below documented errors may save you some time and get you back on track.

+* **General error**:

+    ```bash
+    $ tree cobalt
+    ├───...
+    ├───.env.template
+    ├───.env
+    └───infra
+        └───templates
+            ├───az-walkthrough-cit
+            └───.terraform # This is generated from running 'terraform init'.
+It holds a reference to your workspace, infrastructure state and backend.
+    ```

+There's a broad range of errors that can be solved simply be deleting the above .terraform directory.
+Once deleted, re-run terraform init and it's sub-sequent demands from within the same directory.

 ## Conclusion

 Using the guidance from this walkthrough, you were able to deploy infrastructure by running a CIT that you built yourself.
-Additionally, if you completed the Cobalt [Quickstart Guide](./2_QUICK_START_GUIDE.md), you also deployed infrastructure by running our [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md "AZ Hello World - Cobalt Infrastructure Template").
+Additionally, if you completed the Cobalt [Quickstart Guide](./2_QUICK_START_GUIDE.md), you also deployed infrastructure by running our [*Azure Walkthrough CIT*](../infra/templates/az-walkthrough-cit/README.md "Azure Walkthrough CIT - Cobalt Infrastructure Template").
 Both of these deployments were designed in way that would give you a basic understanding of the Cobalt Developer Workflow (i.e. create/choose a template ---> init ---> select workspace ---> plan ---> apply ---> destroy) that you can build on.
 This is why we'd like to point out that these two deployments did not include automated testing.
 Moving forward, however, we strongly encourage automated testing as a major part of your Cobalt Developer Workflow, SDLC and Cobalt [OSS contributions](https://opensource.microsoft.com/codeofconduct/faq/).
 Please continue to the recommended next step for guidance on automated testing in Cobalt.

 ### **Recommended Next Step:** *[Testing Cobalt Templates](./4_TEMPLATE_TESTING.md).*